 About the Book

-The author received an A.A. from Stephens College in Columbia, MO, and a B.S., R.N. from Cornell University-New York Hospital School of Nursing.
-At Central CT State University, she completed the coursework for an M.A. in Community Psychology.
-Employed over the years as a nurse, a Realtor, and an employment counselor for individuals with mental illnesses, she also worked as a freelance writer when time allowed.
-In that capacity, she contributed articles to publications such as Boston Magazine, Spotlight Magazine, and Military Lifestyle; wrote the content of newsletters and websites for several nonprofit organizations; and produced material for B-2-B websites.
-The mother of three daughters, she lives between Naples, FL, and Southington, CT, with her dog, Daisy.
+The mother of three girls, Pat was employed over the years as a nurse, a Realtor, and an employment counselor for individuals with chronic mental illnesses.
+When time allowed, she worked as a freelance writer contributing articles to publications such as Boston Magazine and Military Lifestyle; interviewing celebs for Spotlight Magazine; designing and writing newsletter and website content for several nonprofits; and producing material for B2B websites.
+She lives between Naples, FL, and Southington, CT, with her dog, Daisy.

 Most important, Twisting Legacy puts a face on a little-known, hereditary disease, including finding the causative gene, managing the illness, and counseling individuals at risk.
 Despite progress, there is still no cure.

-REVIEW: "Compulsively readable and deeply heartfelt, Twisting Legacy casts a poignant, illuminating light on the scourge of one particular genetic disease and the courageous people who are forced—every day—to deal with its inhumane ravages." —David M. Carew, author, editor
+Review: "Compulsively readable and deeply heartfelt, Twisting Legacy casts a poignant, illuminating light on the scourge of one particular genetic disease and the courageous people who are forced—every day—to deal with its inhumane ravages." —David M. Carew, author, editor